What is Malware & Why Is It So Dangerous?

 - Apr 12, 2021

 Unfortunately, these days everyone needs to be aware of what malware is and what you need to do to stay safe.
-Not only does malware threaten your privacy and security, and the health of your devices and networks it can also compromise your identity.
-So, continue reading this article to learn about what is malware and all the different types of it.
+Not only does malware threaten your privacy and security and the health of your devices and networks it can also compromise your identity.
+So, continue reading this article to learn about what malware is and all the different types of it.